Creating a custom Explorer UI for OpenAIs Chat API

 Which uses the [Input] attribute

-to control the HTML Input rendered for each property whose Type
+to control the HTML Input rendered for each property whose Type can reference any

 HTML Input or any ServiceStack Vue Component that's either built-in